Kugelmugel: History

 In 1971, the 8 meter in diameter building was constructed by Edwin Lipburger and his son Nikolaus in Katzelsdorf near Wiener Neustadt in Lower Austria.
 A prolonged dispute between the authorities and Lipburger ensued over the following years over the unpermitted construction.
 Lipburger declared Kugelmugel as its own micronation, even issuing passports.
-In August 1975, the township of Neudörfl offered to house the building and discussion of how to transport the building, potentially via helicopter were discussed, but ultimately didn't pan out.
+In August 1975, the township of Neudörfl offered to house the building and discussion of how to transport the building, potentially via helicopter were discussed, but ultimately did not pan out.
 In 1979, Lipburger was sentenced to prison for 10 weeks for "unlawful assumption of a public authority" (Amtsanmaßung).

 In 1982 the building was taken apart and transported to Vienna in the Prater park, near the Hauptallee, and surrounded by eight-foot-tall barbed-wire fences.
 The house occupies the only address within the proclaimed Republic: "2., Antifaschismusplatz" ("2nd district of Vienna; Anti-Fascism Square").
 In 1982 the building was officially adopted by the city of Vienna by then-mayor Helmut Zilk who granted the object "asylum".
 However it was then assumed by the city that the artistic object would only be temporary, so the legal dispute continued on with the city of Vienna after power and water was cut to Kugelmugel.
 Various lawsuits have been filed subsequently and eventually rose all the way to the Supreme Administrative Court of Austria in 2007.
 However all lawsuits failed with no formal agreement ever reached between Lipburger and the city.
 The city has stopped any attempts at reclaiming it and has accepted it as part of Vienna's culture and is allowing the building in its existence as a "building built without a permit" (Superädifikat).

 Lipburger died in January 2015, but the Republic retains an official population of more than 650 non-resident citizens.

 Following Lipburger's passing, his son Nikolaus Lipburger took over the management of the nation.
 Subsequently in 2022, Nikolaus Lipburger hired Linda Treiber as new president of the nation to manage Kugelmugel.